 Google Chrome is also the best choice if you want to use cool PCC-licensed extensions like Read & Write, or web conferencing tools like Zoom that may be utilized in courses.

-Windows 10 introduced the Edge browser which replaces Internet Explorer as the default browser. *Microsoft Edge does not support Adobe Flash, Microsoft Silverlight or Java.
+Windows 10 introduced the Edge browser, which replaces Internet Explorer as the default browser. *Microsoft Edge does not support Adobe Flash, Microsoft Silverlight or Java.

 Safari is the default browser for Mac users, and comes as part of the Mac OSX.
 We recommend it for Mac users primarily as it has the most compatibility with the Mac operating system. *Safari does not support Adobe Flash, Microsoft Silverlight or Java.
-Find out how to enable (or disable) plugins in Safari.